 Scheduling Your “Build Spot”.

 After your Project Agreement is signed, we coordinate with you to schedule your project into our production work-flow.
-Since all our designers, installers and craftsmen are employees and not subcontractors, we can adhere to a strict production schedule that helps guarantee a start and completion date.
-When we say we’ll begin on Monday at 8:00am, we’ll be at your door on Monday at 8:00am.
+We adhere to a strict production schedule that helps guarantee a start and completion date.
+When we say we’ll begin on Monday at 8:00 am, we’ll be at your door on Monday at 8:00 am.

 The Project Design Process.